MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/application-development/sdk/cordova/index.md

 - [Apache Cordova CLI 6.x](https://www.npmjs.com/package/cordova) and {{ site.data.keys.mf_cli }} installed on the developer workstation.
 - A local or remote instance of {{ site.data.keys.mf_server }} is running.
 - Read the [Setting up your {{ site.data.keys.product_adj }} development environment](../../../installation-configuration/development/mobilefirst) and [Setting up your Cordova development environment](../../../installation-configuration/development/cordova) tutorials.
+- For cordova-windows, a version of Visual C++ that is compatible to the Visual Studio and .NET versions installed in the machine have to be installed.
+- Also Windows Phone SDK 8.0 and Visual Studio Tools for Universal Windows Apps ensure that the cordova-windows applications created have all the required supporting libraries.

 ## Adding the {{ site.data.keys.product }} Cordova SDK
 {: #adding-the-mobilefirst-cordova-sdk }